 Now, create an inventory of high-priority accounts with administrative roles.
 Include Active Directory domains, business app owners, hardware maintenance teams, and any root account holders.

-Clearly identify who owns the privileged account, and why they have those privileges.
-Risk assess each account based on the scope of their privileges.
+Clearly identify who owns the privileged account and why they have those privileges.
+Risk assesses each account based on the scope of its privileges.
 This risk assessment should consider the potential security risks attached to each account.
-Focus on the riskiest accounts first, and work down to less critical privileged accounts.
+Focus on the riskiest accounts first and work down to less critical privileged accounts.

 Document everything and create a register of privileges.
-Use this register as a foundation for extra controls in the future.
+Use this register as a foundation for future extra controls.

 2. Prohibit account sharing for admins